fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 This will delete the data container, but the data will still be available in the app-container.

-4. Use a host path: You can also store data directly on the host machine and access it from within the container using the "-v" flag in the "docker run" command, specifying the path on the host machine as the mount point in the container.
+### Use a host path

+You can also store data directly on the host machine and access it from within the container using the "-v" flag in the "docker run" command, specifying the path on the host machine as the mount point in the container.
 However, this option is not recommended as it can lead to issues with container portability and separation of concerns.

 To use a host path to store data in Docker, you will need to use the "-v" flag in the "docker run" command to specify the host path and the container path for the data volume.
 Here is an example using a MongoDB container: